 "Services" the work to be supplied or the outcomes to be achieved by us, as set out in a Booking.

 "3rd Party Data" personal data about an individual other than you which is supplied by you to us.

-"You" refers to the person, firm or organisation for whom we will perform Services.
+"You" refers to the person, firm or organisation for whom Services will be performed by us.

 "We" and "us" refers to the person, firm or organisation agreeing to provide Services.